Heart619/mxp-db/README.md

 <update statement>
-update <table name> set <field name>=<value> [<where statement>] update student set name = "ZYJ" where id = 5
+update <table name> set <field name>=<value> [<where statement>] update student set name = "MXP" where id = 5

 <where statement>
 where <field name> (>|<|=) <value> [(and|or) <field name> (>|<|=) <value>]